 Miscellaneous Costs

 The standardized cost reporting requirements will serve as a stand-alone state policy for water quality control.
-Once the Policy is adopted by the State Water Resources Control Board (State Water Board) and approved by the Office of Administrative Law, the Policy would require regional water boards to incorporate the new cost reporting requirements when they amend or renew Phase I MS4 permits.
+Once the Policy is adopted by the State Water Board and approved by the Office of Administrative Law, the Policy would require regional water boards to incorporate the new cost reporting requirements when they amend or renew Phase I MS4 permits.
 Similarly, the reissued statewide Phase II MS4 permit would address standardized cost reporting requirements for traditional Phase II MS4 permittees.
 Regulatory tools such as a Water Code Section 13383 order may be implemented for the interim period between the effective date of the Policy establishing new cost reporting requirements and the regional water boards’ subsequent amendment or reissuance of permits incorporating the cost reporting requirements.

 Background